Talkback radio is enormously popular in Australia. It’s a great way to reach a huge audience of diverse listeners.

 Find your local ABC radio station at www.abc.net.au/local

 Find out about the show.
-You could do a quick internet search to see if any presenters are outspoken on your particular issue.
-Have a listen before you call to get a sense of the tone, audience and topics.
+Make sure you spend time listening to the show before you call to get a sense of the tone, audience and topics.
 Which calls get on air?
 What does the presenter like and dislike?
-Some stations like entertaining or eccentric callers, while others focus on diversity.
+Some stations like entertaining or eccentric callers, while others are more serious.
 Some programs invite callers to talk about any topic they like, while others have set themes you can respond to.

 Think about the audience.
 Who are this station’s listeners?
 Office workers, commuters, families, teenagers or retirees?
-Think about what will interest and convince these listeners (but remember, you don't need to convince the radio host to connect with the listeners).
+Think about what will interest and convince these listeners (remember, you don’t need to convince the radio host to connect with the listeners).

-Prepare one or two key points. it's easy to be misrepresented or misinterpreted on air, so think carefully about what you'd like to say.
-You could share your personal story, community's experience or local concerns, or talk about why an issue matters to you.
+Prepare one or two key points.
+It’s easy to be misinterpreted on air, so think carefully about what you want to say.
+You could share your personal story, community’s experience or local concerns, or talk about why an issue matters to you.

 Try to include the action you’d like to see – whether that’s an MP doing something specific, or asking listeners get involved in a citizen advocacy campaign or come to a community event.